rarepotato8de/RoRo80/README.md

 # RoRo80: A custom 80% PCB for "Pete" 📉

 The **RoRo80** is a custom-designed TKL PCB created for the keyboard enthusiast group **"Pete"**.
-Named as a tribute to the legendary German debt counselor Peter Zwegat (a community inside joke), this PCB is designed to deliver high-end performance without breaking the bank.
+Named as a tribute to the legendary German debt counselor Peter Zwegat (a community inside joke).
-This is the V2 Version, which is based on the V1 that was SOLDER - the V2 here was now made Hotswap and has some improvements

 <img width="2548" height="958" alt="image" src="https://github.com/user-attachments/assets/9849fcd0-dbd3-49bd-adc0-5a59948275f1"/>